kavehtehrani/job_interview_scam/README.md

 # Technical Details

 Here's a dive into how the attack works.
 From a technical standpoint it's not the most sophisticated attack out there, but it's reasonably well-executed and the code is heavily obfuscated that you would not pick it out right off the bat.
 Obviously if you're a non-technical person then all of this will likely go over your head.

+I have saved the files in the [git repo](https://github.com/kavehtehrani/job_offer_scam) if you want to check it out for yourself.

 ## Attack Vector